IMAGINARY/usb-multiboot/README.md

   - use a Master Boot Record partition table (MBR)
   - use a File Allocation Table file system (FAT32)
  1. [Download usb-multiboot](https://github.com/porst17/usb-multiboot/archive/master.zip)
-    and extract it into the the top level directoy of the usb pen drive.
+    and extract it.
+Move the contents of the folder `usb-multiboot-master` into the the top level directoy of the usb pen drive.
 Afterwards, this README file should be located in the top level directory of the drive.
  1. Download or copy the ISO image you want to boot into the `images` folder.
  1. If the ISO image is Ubuntu based, like IMAGINARY.OS, you can rename the ISO file to `IMAGINARYOS.iso`, otherwise proceed with the [advanced configuration](#advanced-configuration)